The New Mexico Fiber Arts Directory

 Rio Grande Walking Loom.
 His architectural and design background are reflected in his more contemporary

-American Southwest is displayed in his more Native American and Hispanic
+pieces, while his love of the American Southwest is displayed in his more Native American and Hispanic

 weavings.
 To date, he has woven over 400 rugs, runners, rifle scabbards, and pillows.
 He is featured in the